bobmurdoch/shipshopper_sandbox/README.md

 ☐ USPS (Stamps.com) Address Validation Tests

-☐ Fedex (Stamps.com) Address Validation
+☑️ Fedex (Stamps.com) Address Validation

-☐ Fedex (Stamps.com) Address Validation Tests
+☑️ Fedex (Stamps.com) Address Validation Tests

+## Notes
+When using the Fedex API, please see their documentation about the limitations of their testing API endpoints.
+It may be simpler to just use production credentials while working with this code.